shayaansultan/tp/docs/UserGuide.md

 ## How to Use This Guide

 Navigate through this guide using the [Table of Contents](#table-of-contents).
 Icons and formatting are used throughout to signify different types of information:

 - **Bold** for commands and important terms.
-- *Italics* for notes and additional information.
+- _Italics_ for notes and additional information.
-- `Code` for actual input commands.
+- `Code` for actual input commands and any technical references to code, filenames, terminology, etc.

 Check the [Glossary](#glossary) for explanations of technical terms to ensure a smooth learning experience with ContactSwift.